-- 6.1 The Board will endeavour to secure proper integration with local crime prevention, community safety, health, planning, transport, tourism, equality and cultural strategies including, in particular, the East Dunbartonshire Local Outcome Improvement Plan and the East Dunbartonshire Health & Social Care Partnership Strategic Plan, the East Dunbartonshire Local Police Plan, the East Dunbartonshire Alcohol & Drugs Partnership Strategy 2023-25 and the East Dunbartonshire Public Health Improvement Service Plan 2023-24.
+- 6.1 The Board will endeavour to secure proper integration with local crime prevention, community safety, health, planning, transport, tourism, equality and cultural strategies including, in particular, the East Dunbartonshire Local Outcome Improvement Plan and the East Dunbartonshire Health & Social Care Partnership Strategic Plan and the East Dunbartonshire Local Police Plan.
 In developing this Policy Statement, the Board sought consultation and engagement with relevant key stakeholders, including Police Scotland and East Dunbartonshire Health & Social Care Partnership, to assist with the proper integration with other strategies.
 In addition, the Board will endeavour to secure proper integration with the Scottish Government's strategies and frameworks for tackling alcohol harm. - 6.2 The Board recognises its responsibilities under equalities legislation.
 The Board has an Equality and Diversity Scheme which is part of East Dunbartonshire Council's Equality and Diversity Scheme which can be viewed at www.eastdunbarton.gov.uk.
-The Board will at all times act in accordance with the public sector equality duties. - 6.3 The Board also recognises the importance of tourism to the East Dunbartonshire area as a whole and supports properly managed venues that appropriately contribute to tourism and a vibrant night time economy.
+The Board will at all times act in accordance with the public sector equality duties.

-6.4 The Board will make arrangements to receive, when appropriate, reports on the needs for economic development in East Dunbartonshire and reports on the local tourist economies.
+- 6.3 The Board also recognises the importance of tourism to the East Dunbartonshire region as a whole and supports properly managed venues that appropriately contribute to tourism and a vibrant night time economy. - 6.4 The Board will make arrangements to receive, when appropriate, reports on the needs for economic development in East Dunbartonshire and reports on the local tourist economies.